casangi/pyasdm/docs/examples.rst

 simplifies extracting the data.
 Here, the crossData array is converted to a 32-bit float array and the scale factor is applied.
-The array is then reshaped, including the real and imaginary array implied as the final axis (note that the baseband axis is skipped as it as a single element here).
+The array is then reshaped, including the real and imaginary array implied as the final axis (note that the baseband axis is skipped in makeing the shape as it as a single element here).
 Then a complex array is created from the real and imaginary parts of the floating point values and the value at the origin of the resulting array is printed.
 The axes are baseline, channel, and polarization (here "XX" and "YY").
 See the BDF documentation for how baseline are ordered.

 All of this illustrates the need for well-defined views that are useful for VIPER use.
 Presenting the data in such a view isn't difficult, but